 Science illustrates the importance and necessity of such unification.
 For example, if several academically distinct fields converge on a unified position, then that would generally give more credence towards that position.
 On the other hand, if one academic discipline has a hypothesis that contradicts several or all of the other academic disciplines, then that would be reason either to reject that hypothesis or at least to give it some pause.
 One example of such unification would be the comparison of evolution vs. (young earth) creationism.
 Evolution converges in several academic fields, such as Biology, Microbiology, Astronomy, Cosmology, Geology, Paleontology, Oceanography, Pathology, Medicine, Anthropology, and more.
-Creationism, on the other hand, is based on the non-academic discipline of religious faith and is not supported by any of the empirical academic disciplines.
+Creationism, on the other hand, is based on the non-academic disciplines.
 As a result, creationism does not have the same academic stature as evolution and is therefore not considered as a plausible option by any of the empirical or rational academic disciplines.
 Therefore, other than creationism being a curious sociological, anthropological, or psychological phenomena of culture, religion, and/or belief, creationism has no place in academic empirical rational discourse.
 Of course academic sciences are by definition limited to empirical and rational discourses and some knowledge is clearly not of that category.
 For example, intersubjective experiences of sense data, such as sight, taste, smell, touch, hearing, and emotional states, such as love and faith, are real and true experiences, yet they elude rational and/or empirical quantification.
 However, since creationism claims to be an academic empirical conclusion, then it is legitimate to hold creationism to academic standards of universal academic consistency.